Ferromagnetism in the SU(N) Kondo lattice model -- SU(N) double exchange and supersymmetry: Model

 The SU($N$) generalization of the KLM has been originally introduced in the context of spin-orbit-coupled heavy-fermion materials in which $N$ is the number of the ground-state $j$-multiplet ($N=2j+1$) and investigated mostly in the large-$N$ limit \cite{Coleman-83,Read-N-D-84} (for recent finite-$N$ studies, see, e.g., Ref.~\cite{Raczkowski-A-20} and references cited therein).

-Although the ``SU($N$) spin'' (the irreducible representation, precisely) of the local spin $S_{i}^{A}$ in \eqref{eqn:SUN-KLM-2} is constrained by the fermion statistics to those given by \eqref{eqn:irrep-local-moment} in the cold-atom setting, we can in principle think of arbitrary representations $\mathcal{R}$.
+Although the ``SU($N$) spin'' (the irreducible representation, precisely) of the local moment $S_{i}^{A}$ in \eqref{eqn:SUN-KLM-2} is constrained by the fermion statistics to those given by \eqref{eqn:irrep-local-moment} in the cold-atom setting, we can think of arbitrary representations $\mathcal{R}$ in principle.
 In what follows, we only consider the case $n_{e}=1$ (exactly one $e$ atom) at each site, i.e., the local moments in the $N$-dimensional representation $\mathcal{R} = { \yng(1)}$ [which is the SU($N$)-counterpart of $S=1/2$], as it is the simplest and most realistic in the above cold-gas setting.
 Note that the situation assumed here is very different from that in the standard large-$N$ treatment \cite{Coleman-83,Read-N-D-84} in which $n_{e}$ is proportional to $N$.

-In the heavy-fermion setting, $J_{\text{K}}$ comes from the second-order perturbation in the hybridization between the conduction electron and the localized $f$-electron, and is bound to be positive.
-On the other hand, if \eqref{eqn:SUN-KLM-2} is realized in cold gases, the sign of $J_{\text{K}} (= - V_{\text{ex}}^{g\text{-}e})$ depends on that of the scattering lengths for the $g$-$e$ collision \cite{Gorshkov-et-al-10} and can take both signs.
-In fact, it is known that $J_{\text{K}}$ is negative (ferromagnetic) for ${}^{87}\text{Sr}$ \cite{Zhang-et-al-Sr-14} and ${}^{173}\text{Yb}$ \cite{Cappellini-et-al-14,Scazza-et-al-14}, while it is positive (anti-ferromagnetic) for ${}^{171}\text{Yb}$ \cite{Ono-K-A-S-T-19}.
+In the heavy-fermion setting, $J_{\text{K}}$ comes from the second-order perturbation in the hybridization between the conduction electron and the localized $f$-electron and is bound to be positive and small \cite{Sinjukow-N-02}.
+In this sense, the large-$J_{\text{K}}$ physics we will consider below is hard to access directly in heavy-fermion systems.
+On the other hand, if \eqref{eqn:SUN-KLM-2} is realized in cold gases, the sign of $J_{\text{K}} (= - V_{\text{ex}}^{g\text{-}e})$ depends on that of the scattering lengths for the $g$-$e$ collision \cite{Gorshkov-et-al-10} and can take both signs, thereby allowing us to explore both ferromagnetic and antiferromagnetic SU($N$) KLM at strong coupling.
+In fact, it is known experimentally that $J_{\text{K}}$ is negative (ferromagnetic) for ${}^{87}\text{Sr}$ \cite{Zhang-et-al-Sr-14} and ${}^{173}\text{Yb}$ \cite{Cappellini-et-al-14,Scazza-et-al-14}, while it is positive (anti-ferromagnetic) for ${}^{171}\text{Yb}$ \cite{Ono-K-A-S-T-19}.

-We may also add a direct interaction $J_{\text{H}} \,(>0)$ between the neighboring local spins, which can arise, e.g., from the virtual hopping ($\sim {t^{(e)}}^{2} / U^{(e)}$) of the almost localized $e$ fermions, to define the SU($N$) Kondo-Heisenberg model:
+We may also add an exchange interaction $J_{\text{H}} \,(>0)$ between the neighboring local spins, which can arise, e.g., from the virtual hopping ($\sim {t^{(e)}}^{2} / U^{(e)}$) of the almost localized $e$ fermions, to define the SU($N$) Kondo-Heisenberg model:

 In the above, we also have added the density-density interaction $V$ which may exist (depending on the optical lattice), though the name Kondo-Heisenberg model usually refers to the model with $V=0$.
 The model \eqref{eqn:SUN-KHM} will be discussed in Sec.~\ref{sec:SUSY} in the context of the boson-fermion supersymmetry.